Skip to Main Content

 Backd: Best for high loan limits

-Overview: Founded in 2018, Backd is a fintech lender specializing in business lines of credit and working capital loans.
+Overview: Backd is a fintech lender specializing in business lines of credit and working capital loans.
 It keeps its loan requirements relaxed.
 And unlike many business lenders, its loans don’t require you to secure them with assets or a personal guarantee.

-Why Backd is the best for high loan limits: Backd offers lines of credit between $5,000 to $750,000.
+Who it’s for: Backd’s business line of credit is best if you need high credit limits, offering up to $750,000.
 This maximum limit is high compared to most lenders’ $250,000 credit limit.
 You can apply and get approved in less than 24 hours, and there are no limitations on how often you draw funds.
-You also don’t get tagged with an early prepayment fee if you happen to repay your loan early.
-Keep its short repayment periods in mind, though.
+Keep Backd's short repayment periods in mind, though.
 It offers weekly payments across six or 12 months.

 OnDeck: Best for short-term lines of credit